- Home

 Do I need to include an official transcript or submit a resume?

-Uploading a transcript and/or a resume to your application are both optional parts of the process, but the professor may request one or both if not included.
-Sending an unofficial transcript is fine, and uploading a resume is highly recommended.
+Uploading a transcript and/or a resume to your application are both optional parts of the application process.
+Professors may request an official transcript or resume later in the hiring process if you chose not to upload them with your initial application.
+Uploading an unofficial transcript is fine, and uploading a resume is highly recommended.

 Will training be provided?

-Yes, we start the program with a training program to provide you with skills that will help you be a successful research assistant.
+Yes, we start the program with a one-day training program that will provide you with some of the skills that will to help you be a successful research assistant.

 Can you provide a list of professors who are hiring an RA this summer?